-Bubba Watson What's In The Bag? - WGC-Match Play
+Bubba Watson What's In The Bag? - Travelers Championship

 Tiger Woods What’s In The Bag?

-When he won last month at Riviera, he went straight from his driver to a Ping G hybrid in 19° of loft, a whole 11° gap between driver and hybrid with no 3 wood.
+When he won in February at Riviera, he went straight from his driver to a Ping G hybrid in 19° of loft, a whole 11° gap between driver and hybrid with no 3 wood.

 However, in his Match Play victory he had a Ping G 3 wood in the bag at 13.2°.
+That setup has stayed the same.

 The American also carries a Ping iBlade 2 iron and his irons are the Ping S55s from 4-PW.

-He’s hit just over 70% of Greens in Regulation this season on the PGA Tour to rank 16th.
+He’s hit just over 71% of Greens in Regulation this season on the PGA Tour to rank 9th in that category.

 The 39-year-old carries three Ping Glide 2.0 wedges in 52°, 56° and 60° of loft.

-He putts with a Ping Anser PLD and uses the Titleist Pro V1x.
+He putts with a Ping Anser PLD.

+Bubba was wearing G/Fore Disruptor shoes at the Travelers and the G/Fore ‘The Collection’ glove.

 Bubba Watson What’s In The Bag?